NyanziR/space-framework/README.md

 Co-Founder, Center for Integration of Technology in Education (CITE)
 Fulbright ILEP Alumni

-For collaboration inquiries, implementation support, or research partnerships-particularly institutions across Uganda, Kenya, Nigeria, Ghana, and Tanzania-please reach out via LinkedIn or open an issue in this repository.
+For collaboration inquiries, implementation support, or research partnerships, particularly institutions across Uganda, Kenya, Nigeria, Ghana, and Tanzania, please reach out via LinkedIn or open an issue in this repository.

 ---

 *The SPACE Framework · © 2026 Ronald Nyanzi · CC BY-NC-SA 4.0*

 ## Citation

-Nyanzi, R. (2026).
+If you use this work, please cite the associated DOI or preprint Nyanzi, R. (2026).
 The SPACE Framework: Strengthening Spaced Practice for Low-Resource Education Systems (v1.0.0).
 Zenodo.
 DOI: https://doi.org/10.5281/zenodo.20673381